Melissa Tamez/Icon Sportswire

 ---|---|---|

 Garrett Crochet: Ever since he broke into the league, Garrett Crochet has been a strikeout artist.
-That has not changed at all since trading in his white socks for red ones, as he is first in the league with 160 punchouts through 129.1 innings.
-Since May 21st, Crochet has gone nine straight outings with at least seven strikeouts, and in that span, he has three double-digit strikeout performances.
+That has not changed at all since trading in his white socks for red ones, as he is second in the league with 207 punchouts through 166.1 innings.
+Since May 21st, Crochet has gone 13 out of 15 outings with at least seven strikeouts, and in that span, he has five double-digit strikeout performances.

 Tarik Skubal: Not only did Skubal lead the league in strikeouts last season, but he also took home his first Cy Young award.
 Skubal was always touted as a guy with solid stuff, but he put it all together last season, ranking in the 91st percentile in strikeout rate and 90th percentile in whiff rate on BaseballSavant.
-Following a five-strikeout performance against the Mariners, the hard-throwing lefty is up to 153 punchouts in 121 innings.
+Following a 12-strikeout performance against the Twins, the hard-throwing lefty is up to a league-high 212 punchouts in 166 innings.

 Season: Player | Strikeouts | Team | Opening Odds |